Megan Lloyd George: Labour Party

 In 1955, Lady Megan defected to the Labour Party.
 In 1957, she stood against the Liberals as the Labour Party candidate at a by-election in Carmarthen and won the seat, which she held until her death from breast cancer at Pwllheli in 1966, aged 64.
+After her death, the 1966 Carmarthen by-election occurred which was won by Gwynfor Evans becoming the first Plaid Cymru MP.

+Private life

 She was Philip Noel-Baker's romantic partner from 1936 until Irene Noel-Baker's death in 1956.

 Awards and legacy

 She was posthumously appointed as a Member of the Order of the Companions of Honour in the Dissolution Honours List published five days after her death.

 In 2016 she was included in a list of "the 50 greatest Welsh men and women of all time".

 In 2019 a Purple Plaque to commemorate her was installed on the building that had been her family home in Cricieth.